ExpressionEngine/ExpressionEngine-User-Guide/source/modules/comment/index.rst

 	$.post("{exp:comment:ajax_edit_url}", {status: "close", comment_id: id, XID: hash});

-**Note:** If secure forms is enabled, a proper security hash must be sent in order to edit or close the comment.
+.. note:: If secure forms is enabled, a proper security hash must be
+	sent in order to edit or close the comment.

 A request for an edit will return a response array.
 In the case of an error, an error key with a response message will be sent.
 If the request